wix/react-native-ui-lib/docs/foundation/colors.md

 ### loadSchemes
 Load a set of scheme colors to support dark/light mode.
-This feature works hand in hand with our modifiers
+This feature works hand in hand with our modifiers This method also supports adding and overriding design tokens:

 ```js
 Colors.loadSchemes({